UCSBCarpentry/CustomLibraryBash/_episodes/07-free-text.md

 The command `sed` in combination with the `d` value will look at `gulliver.txt` and delete all values between the rows specified.
-The `>` action then prompts the script to this edited text to the new file specified.
+The `>` action then prompts the script to output this edited text to the new file specified.

 ~~~
 $ sed '1,37d' gulliver-nofoot.txt > gulliver-noheadfoot.txt